This post may contain affiliate links. Read my full disclosure policy.

 Mary oliver

-Pumpkin Cheesecake can be made with homemade pumpkin puree, canned pumpkin or winter squash!
-Maple syrup and fresh ginger in the velvety filling give this dessert delicious warmth and bright spice.
+This luscious Pumpkin Cheesecake recipe can be made with homemade pumpkin puree, canned pumpkin or even winter squash!
+Maple syrup and fresh ginger in the creamy filling give this fall dessert delicious warmth and bright spice.
+Perfect for making ahead!

-The crust is created with gingersnap cookies and gets pre-baked for a crisp texture.
-The filling comes together fast.
-We rinse out the food processor (cutting down on the dishwashing!) and use it to blend the cheesecake filling.
-Room-temperature cream cheese is a vitally important key to an ultra-smooth filling!
+The gingersnap crust is created with gingersnap cookies and gets pre-baked for a crisp texture.
+The flavorful pumpkin cheesecake batter comes together fast.
 We use a slow bake method, avoiding the complicated need for a water bath.

 Ingredient Notes

-- Gingersnap cookies – instead of traditional gram crackers we substitute gingersnap cookies to give the cheesecake a delicious burst of ginger in the crust.
+• Gingersnap cookies: Instead of a traditional graham cracker crust, gingersnap cookies are used to give the crust a delicious burst of ginger flavor.

-- Pumpkin puree – either homemade pumpkin puree or store-bought canned pumpkin
+• Pumpkin puree: You can use either homemade pumpkin puree or store-bought canned pumpkin.
+Both work perfectly in this recipe.

 See the recipe card below for a full list of ingredients and measurements.

-STEP ONE – Preheat oven to 350F.
+STEP ONE – Make the crust!
+Preheat oven to 350F.
 Place cookies in a food processor with the metal blade, and process to fine crumbs.

 STEP TWO – Add melted butter and mix in until crumbs are saturated and stick together when pressed.

-STEP FOUR – Clean out the food processor (or use a hand mixer or stand mixer).
+STEP FOURMake the Filling!
+Clean out the food processor (or use a stand mixer on low speed).
 Add cream cheese (soft and at room temperature), pumpkin, sugar, maple syrup, sour cream, ginger, pumpkin pie spice, vanilla and salt.
 Mix until completely smooth.

 STEP SIX – Add eggs and pulse until just incorporated.
 Avoid over-mixing.

-STEP SEVEN – Pour filling into cooled crust.
+STEP SEVEN – Pour the pumpkin mixture into the cooled crust.
 Bake at 450F for 15 minutes.
 Turn the oven down to 250F and prop the oven door open a crack (like with a wooden spoon) for 10 minutes then close the oven door and bake for 40 minutes.

-Check internal temperature, should be 145F when done.
+Check internal temperature; it should be 145F when done.
 It will be puffed up and slightly jiggly in the center.

 Expert Tips

-- Let all your ingredients come to room temperature before mixing.
-Ideally, they should be at least 70 degrees F.
+• Let all your ingredients come to room temperature before mixing.
+Ideally, they should be at least 70 F.

 Recipe FAQs